thriveweb/see-civil/content/see-civil/infrustructure-projects/bruce-highway-feluga-road-and-broderick-road.md

 projectstatus: completed
 content: >-
-  The Bruce Highway Feluga Road to Broderick Road project involved the duplication of the Bruce Highway to accomodate separated dual overtaking lanes.
+  The Bruce Highway Feluga Road to Broderick Road project involved the duplication of approximately 2.5 kilometres of the highway to accomodate separated dual overtaking lanes.
 videoSection:
   title: ''
 accordion: